juiceboxint/breakpoint-events/README.md

 # jQuery Breakpoint Events #

-A plugin that triggers jQuery events when CSS media query breakpoints are reached, allowing for jQuery actions to be hooked to your breakpoints.
+A plugin that triggers jQuery events when CSS media query breakpoints are reached, allowing for JavaScript actions to be hooked to your breakpoints.

 It watches a designated HTML element on the page as a "model".
 When the model's width is changed via CSS media queries, this plugin triggers a series of custom events to tell you which breakpoint you're on.
 You can then hook functions to these events.

 The default settings are tuned to the four breakpoints in [Bootstrap 3](http://getbootstrap.com/) (`xs`, `sm`, `md`, `lg`), using Bootstrap's `.container` as the model to watch.
 It was designed with a mobile-first approach in mind.
-It assumes that the smallest breakpoint (`xs`) is fluid while each of the other breakpoints use fixed-width outer containers.
-This is the way most people do things, but if you need fluid containers, or your responsive framework differs from Bootstrap in other ways beyond just terminology and breakpoint widths, this is probably not the right tool for the job.
+It assumes that the smallest breakpoint (`xs`) is fluid while each of the larger breakpoints use fixed-width outer containers.
+This is the most common way to do things, but if you need fluid containers, or your responsive framework differs from Bootstrap in other ways beyond just terminology and breakpoint widths, this is probably not the right tool for the job.

 ## Usage ##